wiseman/sane-cliki/README.rst

 sane-cliki.user.js
 ==================

-This script is a client-side hack to fix `CLiki`_'s handling of HTML entities when editing pages.
+This Greasemonkey script is a client-side hack to fix `CLiki`_'s handling of HTML entities when editing pages.
 It also fixes the ALU wiki (which is running Kiwi, a descendant of CLiki).
 Currently CLiki forgets to encode entities before writing out the source of the page you're editing into the relevant <TEXTAREA> field.
 One consequence of this is that if you enter "&amp;lt;" into the textarea, then re-edit the page, you'll see "&lt;".
 For more ranting, see my lemonodor post "`Always with the Fucking Ampersands`_".

 Yes, this is a hack that fixes something that should be fixed in the